 Inquiry Forms¶

 Your inquiry form collects project details from potential customers.
 You can share it in two ways: as a Hosted URL (a direct link) or as an Embed (form built into your website).
-This guide explains both options and when to use each.
+This guide explains both options, form types, and how to configure your forms.

 Quick Start: Who Does What?¶